M-Ahsan-Ismail/HRL-Group/README.md

 Update or cancel time offs if they are still in the To Approve stage.
 View all applied time offs with their current status: Approved, Pending, Rejected, etc.
 View all allocated leaves and each category remaining leaves.
+Users can view their attendance records by providing a date range (Check In to Check Out) or by using quick filters such as Last Week, Last Month, or Last Year.
+Summary also displayed a comprehensive summary, including the total number of hours worked, total days present, average hours per day, and the overall attendance status for the selected period.